Farm holidays with children: special experiences for little explorers

 Adventure, learning and unforgettable memories on real farms

-A farm holiday with children means real experiences instead of screen time: Children feed animals, romp in the hay, help munch the barn, and experience nature as a playground.
-Over 600 family-friendly farms in Austria, Germany, South Tyrol, and Switzerland offer child-friendly amenities, safe play areas, and authentic farm experiences that will make children's eyes light up.
+A farm holiday with children means real experiences instead of screen time: children feed animals, romp in the hay, help muck out the stables, and experience nature as a playground.
+Over 600 family-friendly farms in Austria, Germany, South Tyrol, and Switzerland offer child-friendly facilities, safe play areas, and authentic farm moments that will make children's eyes light up.

-Your child is glued to their screen and you wonder when the last time you were outside together was?
+Is your child glued to the screen and you're wondering when you last went outside together?
 A farm holiday with children is the answer!
-Here, children run barefoot across meadows, discover kittens in the stable, and fall into bed tired but happy in the evening.
+Here, children run barefoot through meadows, discover kittens in the barn, and fall into bed tired but happy at night.
 Parents can finally breathe a sigh of relief while their little ones explore the world independently.

-Discover over 600 family-friendly farms in Austria, Germany, Switzerland, South Tyrol, and the rest of Italy at bauernhofurlaub.info – tested, safe, and full of authentic farm moments for young and old.
+Discover over 600 family-friendly farms in Austria, Germany, Switzerland, South Tyrol and the rest of Italy on bauernhofurlaub.info - tested, safe and full of real farm moments for young and old.

-Real farm moments.
-Conscious.
+Genuine farm moments.
+Deliberate.
 Special.
-Close. – And unforgettable for your children.
+Intimate.
+And unforgettable for your children.

-What makes farm holidays with children so special?
+What makes a farm holiday with children so special?

-A farm holiday is more than just a vacation—it's an adventure that teaches children real values and brings families closer together.
-These 6 reasons show why parents and children alike are equally enthusiastic:
+Farm holidays: It's more than just a vacation!
+It's an adventure that teaches children real values and brings families closer together.
+These 6 reasons show why parents and children alike are thrilled:

-🐮 Pure experience for children of all ages
+🐮 Pure fun for children of all ages

-Whether toddler or teenager: Feeding animals, driving a tractor , helping in the stable, and romping in the hay – real adventures instead of screen time.
-Children learn through play where milk comes from and how farmers work.
+Whether toddler or teenager: feeding animals, driving a tractor , helping in the barn, and playing in the hay – real adventures instead of screen time.
+Children learn playfully where milk comes from and how farmers work.

 🏡 Family-friendly farms with heart

-From playgrounds to high chairs, from childcare to changing tables: Our farms specialize in families – with years of experience and genuine hospitality.
+From the playground to the high chair, from childcare to the changing table: Our farms are specialized for families, with years of experience and genuine hospitality.

 🌿 Nature as a playground and learning space

-Meadows to romp around in, forests to explore, pools to splash in , and mountains to marvel at – right on your doorstep.
-Here, nature becomes the greatest adventure playground children have ever experienced.
+Meadows for romping, forests for exploring, pools for splashing around , and mountains for admiring – all right on the doorstep.
+Here, nature becomes the biggest adventure playground children have ever experienced.

-While the little ones play with animals, make new friends, or are supervised during the program, parents finally have time to breathe.
-No stress, no "I'm bored" – just relaxed family time.
+While the little ones play with animals, make new friends, or are supervised during activities, parents finally have time to breathe.
+No program stress, no "I'm bored" – just relaxed family time.

 💚 Holidays with meaning and values